-In August 2010, the EBU published its Loudness Recommendation EBU R128.
+In August 2010, the EBU published the first version of its Loudness Recommendation EBU R128 (now in version 3.0).
 It tells how broadcasters can measure and normalise audio using Loudness meters instead of Peak Meters (PPMs) only, as has been common practice.

 Set of Loudness specs

 EBU R128 is the result of two years of intense work by the audio experts in the EBU PLOUD Group, led by Florian Camerer (ORF).
-The Recommendation is accompanied by a Loudness Metering specification (EBU Tech 3341), a Loudness Range descriptor (EBU Tech 3342), Loudness test material (various different sequences) Production Guidelines (EBU Tech 3343) and Distribution Guidelines (EBU Tech 3344).
+The Recommendation is accompanied by specific guidance for short-form content (EBU R128s1), a Loudness Metering specification (EBU Tech 3341), a Loudness Range descriptor (EBU Tech 3342), Loudness test material (various different sequences) Production Guidelines (EBU Tech 3343) and Distribution Guidelines (EBU Tech 3344).
 An EBU Technical Review Article describing the fundamental change in audio in broadcasting is also available: On the way to Loudness Nirvana.

 Implementers of 'EBU Mode' can use the EBU R 128 logo.
 You can download the logo here - these rules of use apply.
 Many tens of products already support EBU R 128, see the list of implementers supporting EBU R 128 .

 If you have any further questions on EBU R128 or related topics, which are not listed in our FAQ section, or if you intend to implement EBU R 128 Loudness normalisation in your distribution chain, then please send us an e-mail via: email@example.com.